ziggyJ/corda/docs/source/design/tokens/design.md

 }
 ```

 Where `T` is some type of token or a reference to a type of token defined elsewhere. `T` deliberately has no upper-bound to maintain flexibility going forward.
-Note that Issuer is omitted and the interface implements `ContractState` as opposed to `OwnableState` , again, this is to provide flexibility.
+Note that Issuer is omitted and the interface implements `ContractState` as opposed to `OwnableState`, again, this is to provide flexibility.

+**Note:** This has already been added to Corda core.
+See [here](https://github.com/corda/corda/blob/dd60ae27f2dadd12d121d3ecbb951bdaf2725272/core/src/main/kotlin/net/corda/core/contracts/FungibleState.kt).

 ## The foundational state types